 By Pauline Victoria Martinez

 The Colorado Trust has teamed with rural community members across Colorado who are helping facilitate conversations with neighbors about what they love about their communities, and what’s difficult about them.
-Pauline Victoria Martinez lives in Conejos County, and is working as a research consultant for communities in the San Luis Valley.
-She writes here about the town of Antonito.
+Pauline Victoria Martinez lives in Guadalupe, a community in Conejos County near the town of Antonito, and writes here about what people are talking about in the San Luis Valley.

 In the rural San Luis Valley in southern Colorado, the rich culture and diverse ethnicities, long-held traditions, local cuisine, land, water and resources are just a few of the factors that contribute to people’s overall well-being.

 There are many commonalities that can be found from one rural area to another.
 For example, many residents in the San Luis Valley express their love of the mountains, rivers, lakes, fishing, hiking and the many other outdoor recreational activities afforded them.
 They also enjoy the tight-knit communities they live in, with very little traffic.
 Many rural regions like this one have vast agricultural resources.

 Perhaps surprising to some, however, are the vast differences that exist in these rural areas.
 Stereotyping can come easily.
 It is simple for outside organizations, cities and governments to dismiss issues in this area as “typical rural struggles.”
 Yet local residents and organizations know that the story is much more complicated.

 On the east side of this valley is Costilla County, vast in land but sparse in population.
 Almost all of the land in this county—99 percent of it—is privately owned, according to county data.
 This gives the county a decent tax base, and 48 percent of tax dollars go to schools.
 On the other hand, it presents a problem for accessing recreational space and establishing parks, playgrounds and green spaces.